enkidevs/curriculum/linux/networking-and-security/networking-tips/multiple-ip-address-with-aliasing.md

 ---

-# Multiple IP Address with aliasing
+# Multiple IP Addresses with aliasing

 ---
 ## Content

-**IP Aliasing** is assigning multiple IP address to a single network interface.
+**IP Aliasing** is assigning multiple IP addresses to a single network interface.
 This can be useful when hosting multiple SSL sites or to compensate for a host that's down for the moment.

 Supposing the primary interface is `eth0` we can set up a _temporary alias_ by executing:
 ```bash